edwindj/cbsodataR/vignettes/maps.md

 A simple use case for using maps is thematic cartography: turning statistical data on a map into a chart.
-For this purpose the map material, which has a precision of meters typically is turned into a picture in which a pixel is (several) 100 meters.
-The website
-\<cartomap.github.io/nl\> therefore offers simplified, and thus smaller , maps of the CBS map material, that are useful for making plots of the Netherlands.
+For this purpose the map material, which has a precision of meters typically is turned into a picture in which a pixel is (several) 100 meters by 100 meters.
+The website <https://cartomap.github.io/nl> therefore offers simplified, and thus smaller , maps of the CBS map material, that are useful for making plots of the Netherlands.

 `cbsodataR` allows easy access to these maps using the following
 functions: